Meet Our Program Scholars

 Division of Genome Sciences

 National Human Genome Research Institute (NHGRI)

-Dr. Temesgen Fufa is a program director at NHGRI in the Division of Genome Sciences, where he directs a portfolio of research grants focused on the application of multiomics technologies and technology development for single-molecule sequencing.
-He is also part of the NHGRI team that manages training programs aimed at enhancing workforce diversity in genomics.
-Previously, Dr. Fufa was a staff scientist at the National Eye Institute (NEI) where he led research focused on stem cells, functional genomics, and multiomics to elucidate the mechanisms of developmental diseases.
-Additionally, at NEI he was engaged in diversity initiatives through outreach and mentoring.
-Dr. Fufa received a M.S. in biochemistry and molecular biology with a major in biotechnology from Georgetown University School of Medicine, and a Ph.D. in biochemistry and molecular biology from Howard University College of Medicine.
+Dr. Temesgen Fufa is a Program Director at NHGRI in the Division of Genome Sciences, where he directs a portfolio of research grants focused on genome structure and function, including technology development for single-molecule sequencing and the application of multi-omics technologies.
+Dr. Fufa's portfolio also includes managing NHGRI's training grants as well as initiatives aimed at diversifying genomics and global health research such as through the H3Africa program.
+Previously, Dr. Fufa served as a Staff Scientist at the National Eye Institute where he led research focused on stem cells, functional genomics, and multiomics to elucidate the mechanisms of developmental diseases.
+Dr. Fufa received a M.S. in Biochemistry and Molecular Biology with a major in Biotechnology from Georgetown University School of Medicine, and a Ph.D. in Biochemistry and Molecular Biology from Howard University College of Medicine.
 He completed his dissertation research at NCI’s Laboratory of Receptor Biology and Gene Expression and his postdoctoral research training at NHGRI in the Genetic Disease Research Branch.